DmitriyGo7/GloboFindBar/Installation_Guide.md

 emitActivated(nativeTab, previousTab = undefined) {
 ```

-Right in its beginning (in the next string) you should add block
+right in its beginning (in the next string) you should add block

 ``` JavaScript
 	if ((typeof nativeTab._findBar !== 'undefined') && (typeof nativeTab.ownerGlobal._globalFindText !== 'undefined')) {		//GloboFindBar+